predicatemike/predigame/examples/actors/README-Zombie.md

 The rest of the the updates will be specific to the `__completed__` function.
 There is no need to register that function more than once.

-## Configuration options
-There are a number of ways to complete a level or decide to end the game.
-This section will consider a few of those options.

 ### Option 1: All Piggies Go Home
 This code will promote the level if all blue forces (piggies) go home.
 It will also end the game if one dies.
 Again, you'll want to replace your existing `__completed__` function with this code.